Coulomb Engineering of two-dimensional Mott materials: Abstract

 \section{Abstract}

 Two-dimensional materials can be strongly influenced by their surroundings.
 A dielectric environment screens and reduces the Coulomb interaction between electrons in the two-dimensional material.
-Since the Coulomb interaction is responsible for the insulating state of Mott materials, dielectric screening provides direct access to the Mottness.
-Our many-body calculations reveal the spectroscopic fingerprints of Coulomb engineering.
-We demonstrate eV-scale changes to the position of the Hubbard bands and show a Coulomb engineered insulator-to-metal transition.
-Based on this theoretical analysis, we discuss prerequisites for an effective experimental realization of Coulomb engineering.
+Since in Mott materials the Coulomb interaction is responsible for the insulating state, manipulating the dielectric screening provides direct control over Mottness.
+Our many-body calculations reveal the spectroscopic fingerprints of such Coulomb engineering: we demonstrate eV-scale changes to the position of the Hubbard bands and show a Coulomb engineered insulator-to-metal transition.
+Based on our proof-of-principle calculations, we discuss the (feasible) conditions under which our scenario of Coulomb engineering of Mott materials can be realized experimentally.